Biometeorology Lab

 Ecosystems have a large capacity to adapt to environmental perturbations, but so far, most of the future projections of global change ignore the adaptation responses.
 A truly interdisciplinary consortium involving five top teams from three major Estonian universities is formed addressing adaptation of temperate terrestrial ecosystems to environmental alterations.
 In the core of the proposed centre of excellence is the Estonian Science Roadmap project „Estonian Environmental Observatory“.
 Interdisciplinary experimental and modelling approaches are used to scale from molecular stress response mechanisms to ecosystem adaptation analysing abiotic and biotic stress effects at phenotypic, physiological and molecular levels, and determining the limits of adaptation to multiple sequential and interacting stresses.
 Apart from excellence in science, the consortium builds a foundation for sustainable management of natural resources of Estonia and other Nordic countries under global change.

-Project participants: Alisa Krasnova, Kaido Soosaar
+People involved: Alisa Krasnova, Kaido Soosaar

 Funding: Archimedes Foundation